Fredemus/va-filter/README.md

 Resonance is limited by a diode clipper, but it disappears quite quickly at high drives.

 Its convergence is generally good, but sometimes, especially when cutoff, resonance and drive are all very high, homotopy is needed to converge which gets very slow.
 I'll look into speeding this up at some point.
 With 2x oversampling this isn't a problem.
-The parameter vector for the nonlinear contributions is just 2 entries long, meaning that it might be reasonable to create a lookup table to guarantee stable, fast runtime.
+The parameter vector for the nonlinear contributions is just 2 entries long, meaning that it might be reasonable to create a lookup table to guarantee stable, fast runtime. <- not as reasonable as I thought, also needs entries for g and res

 Circuit solved by Holters & Zölzer's generalization of the DK-method.

 Mono and missing SIMD optimization currently

+Both the svf and sallenkey filters are currently in a very un-optimized state.
+Right now they're set up for quick iteration/experimentation with the model.
+I'll work on speeding them up when I'm sure I'm happy with the models.

 # Build Instructions